mmatthie98/42/B2BR/README.md

-Bornto Be Root is the first project in which we'll be using a virtual machine.
+Born to Be Root is the first project in which we'll be using a virtual machine.

 The aim of this project is to learn how to configure a server, which must have a defined firewall, ssh and high-security password.
 Debian was used as the operating system.